Hochschild cohomology of generalised Grassmannians

 The proof for surjectivity is by a descending induction on~$i$, and is similar. \end{proof} Hence the entries~$\mathrm{E}_3^{i,j}$ on the~$\mathrm{E}_3=\mathrm{E}_\infty$-page look like

-for~$i\approx 0$, resp.
+for~$i=0,1,2,3$, resp.

-for~$i\approx r$, resp.
+for~$i=r-2,r-1,\ldots,r+2$, resp.

-for~$i\approx 2r$.
+for~$i=2r-3,2r-2,2r-1,2r$.

-Using Kostant's theorem (see \cref{theorem:kostant}) we have a description for the Lie algebra cohomology~$\HH_\CE(\mathfrak{n},\groundfield)$, but there is no immediate link with exterior powers of the (co)tangent bundle anymore.
-Rather we have the following lemma\footnote{This lemma is closely related to the existence of a \emph{contact structure} on adjoint varieties.
-For a smooth (but not necessarily projective) variety~$X$ this is the existence of a corank one subbundle of~$\tangent_X$ which we will denote~$\mathcal{E}$ as in the lemma, such that the Lie bracket on~$\tangent_X$ induces a morphism~$\bigwedge^2\mathcal{E}\to\mathcal{L}$ which is required to be non-degenerate.
-In fact, the LeBrun--Salamon conjecture states that every Fano variety of Picard rank~1 with a contact structure is precisely of the form in the lemma.}. \begin{lemma} Let~$G/P$ be an adjoint variety of dimension~$2r+1$.
+Using Kostant's theorem (see \cref{theorem:kostant}) we have a description for the Lie algebra cohomology~$\HH_\CE^\bullet(\mathfrak{n},\groundfield)$, but there is no immediate link with exterior powers of the (co)tangent bundle anymore.
+Rather we have the following lemma. \begin{lemma} Let~$G/P$ be an adjoint variety of dimension~$2r+1$.
 There exists a short exact sequence

 where \begin{itemize} \item $\mathcal{L}$ is the line bundle~$\mathcal{O}_{G/P}(1)$ (in type~A more appropriately written~$\mathcal{O}_{G/P}(1,1)$), \item $\mathcal{E}$ is the vector bundle of rank~$2r$ associated to the dual of the~$L$\dash representation~$\mathfrak{n}^\ab$. \end{itemize} Outside type~A we have that~$\mathfrak{n}^{\ab,\vee}$ is irreducible, in type~A is the direct sum of two irreducible representations. \end{lemma}